Al Salerno: Major league career

 After spending time in various levels of the minor leagues, Salerno joined the American League staff in September 1961 at the age of 30.

 Salerno was the third base umpire when Roger Maris hit his record-breaking 61st home run in Yankee Stadium.

-On September 16, 1968, Salerno received a call from American League president Joe Cronin, informing Salerno that he and crewmate Bill Valentine were being fired, effective immediately.
-Cronin told Salerno and the press that he was fired for being a poor umpire.
-However, Salerno and Valentine had in fact been working to form a union of American League umpires, with the hopes that they could join their National League counterparts to form one union of Major League umpires.
+On September 16, 1968, Salerno received a call from American League president Joe Cronin, informing Salerno both he and crewmate Bill Valentine were being fired, effective immediately.
+Cronin told Salerno and the press he was fired for being a poor umpire.
+However, Salerno and Valentine had in fact been working to form a union of American League umpires, with the hopes they could join their National League counterparts to form one union of Major League umpires.

 Bill Kunkel, a former Major League pitcher, and Jake O'Donnell, who was already a referee in the NBA, were called up to replace Salerno and Valentine.

 After the 1968 season, Salerno and Valentine filed a $4 million lawsuit against the American League and Major League Baseball, alleging defamation of character and federal antitrust violations.
-In 1970, as a settlement, the American League offered the umpires full reinstatement, back pay, and $20,000 in salary, but Salerno refused the deal because of a provision that stated that the umpires would have to spend time in the minor leagues to improve their skills.
+In 1970, as a settlement, the American League offered the umpires full reinstatement, back pay, and $20,000 in salary, but Salerno refused the deal because of a provision which stated the umpires would have to spend time in the minor leagues to improve their skills.
 Salerno and Valentine lost both cases, and Salerno returned to Utica.

 Later life

-Although disappointed that he would never umpire again, Salerno was also bitter, stating, "If every baseball stadium in the country blew up tomorrow, I’d be happy."
+Although disappointed he would never umpire again, Salerno was also bitter, stating, "If every baseball stadium in the country blew up tomorrow, I’d be happy."
 Salerno continued to fight the case for the rest of his life, writing letters to lawyers the commissioner's office, and even Chief Justice John Roberts.
 Due to health problems, he never held a steady job after his firing.
 He died in Utica on August 5, 2007.